purescript-contrib/purescript-aff/MODULES.md

 forkAff :: forall e a.
 Aff e a -> Aff e (Canceler e)
 ```

-Forks the specified asynchronous computation so subsequent monadic binds
+Forks the specified asynchronous computation so subsequent computations
 will not block on the result of the computation.

+Returns a canceler that can be used to attempt cancellation of the
+forked computation.

 #### `attempt`